BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 # Horus X10S OpenTX
 This repository contains the SD Card contents from my Horus X10S with OpenTX.
 It can be used as a reference or base for setting up your own models.
 It also contains the .otx file for Companion 2.2.4 with my models and settings.

+# Model-Specific Info
+**LOGO 480**

-LOGO 480 XXtreme Model contains the Lua script necessary for Brain2 OpenTX Integration.
+-SD Card folder "BRAIN2" contains the script necessary for Brain2 + OpenTX Integration.

+-

 Synergy N556 uses curves instead of channel overrides for throttle.
 This is the better way to do things.
 Eventually I will do the same with the LOGO.